somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 `1` and `3`, while nodes `3` and `4` only archive the data in partition `2`.

-If a node is not assigned to a partition, it will not store any data on disk and wont be used for searching in historical segments when executing a search on the cluster.
+If a node is not assigned to a partition, it will not store any data on disk and won't be used for searching in historical segments when executing a search on the cluster.

 #### Replication Factor